7 of the Most Famous and Recognizable Portraits in Art History Still Relevant to Pop Culture Today

 What's in a Face?

-Of all the faces that move in and out of our lives, which ones are the most recognizable to us?
-Those of our family and close friends are surely recognizable and known.
+Of all the faces that move in and out of our lives, which ones stay with us?
+Those of our family and close friends are surely memorable.
 When we see them, their names dance at the tip of our tongue and quickly form into syllables without the slightest hesitation.
-Of course this is perfectly normal, one should know the faces and names of their friends and family, but what about those other faces?
-The ones of people we have never met or even people who have long since passed away.
+Of course this is perfectly normal, one should know the faces and names of their friends and family, but what about the multitude of other faces?
+The ones of people we have never met or even people who have long since passed, but all the same are known to us.
 What is it that allows those names and faces to cling to our memories with nearly the same strength as those of our own blood.
 It is hard to say, but there is no denying that certain faces have become iconic to our modern pop-cultural language.
 The following seven faces, all of people long dead and gone, have been preserved forever; first through the artist’s hand, and then through our modern visual cultural.

 #7 "Portrait of Adele Bloch Bauer I" by Gustav Klimt, 1907